tebaldi/movies-app/README.md

 THIRD-PARTY LIBRARIES
 * Moq v4.5.22 - Moq is the most popular and friendly mocking framework for .NET
+* Newtonsoft.Json 9.0.1 - Json.NET is a popular high-performance JSON framework for .NET
 * Autofac -